articoder/MeDoraH_NLP/Text Mining/Text Mining - 1st round with Comments.md

 ## Some thought about using the interview structure:
 While I'm exploring the interview text, I was very curious about whether we can take account into the turn-taking nature of the dialogues in the interviews when analysing  the text.

-==Julianne's comment: That is an excellent idea and very important in the context of oral history.
-There are various things we could think about, that are frameworks in sociology that we could draw on for analysing things like turn taking, interruptions, length of time talking.
+<mark style="background: #FFB86CA6;">Julianne's comment: That is an excellent idea and very important in the context of oral history.
+There are various things we could think about, that are frameworks in sociology that we could draw on for analysing things like turn taking, interruptions, length of time talking.</mark>

 > Jiajie's answer: Thank you so much for your encouragement!
-I think this is an exciting area for us to look at using the text mining based methods.
+I think this is an exciting part for us to have a careful look at using the text mining.
 As I don't have a sufficient background of sociology, this would take some time for us to research and experiment, perhaps I need to discuss with Andreas and Marco, firstly to make sure I can deliver what the Andreas expected on time.
 Then move on the planning and research on this topic.

 In our current text analysis of oral history interviews, we're processing the transcripts as continuous text.
 However, given the dialogic nature of interviews, could we enhance our analysis strategically by separately processing questions and answers?
 How might this approach improve our keyword extraction, topic modelling, and overall understanding of the interview dynamics?

-==Julianne's comment: yes so segmentation of the interviews into questions and answers will be crucial
+<mark style="background: #FFB86CA6;"> Julianne's comment: yes so segmentation of the interviews into questions and answers will be crucial</mark>

 > Jiajie's answer: Yes, for this task I will need to either manually segment the questions and answers or develop a method to automatically segment them.
 With a method to validate the integrity of all the segmentations, this is to make sure no information is missing after segmentation.
 Also come up with a robust plan for these experiments.
 Some initial ideas like:
 - apply separate keyword extraction and topic modelling to questions and answers.
 This could potentially reveal differences in response between interviewees; and the shift of topic within the conversation.